xboxdrv/xboxdrv/README.md

 Note that there is no need to install xboxdrv, you can run it directly from the source directory if you prefer.

+If you want to run xboxdrv in daemon mode on boot, copy `data/org.seul.Xboxdrv.conf` into `/etc/dbus-1/system.d/`, otherwise xboxdrv will complain with:

+    [ERROR] XboxdrvDaemon::run(): fatal exception: failed to get unique dbus name: Connection ":1.135" is not allowed to own the service "org.seul.Xboxdrv" due to security policies in the configuration file

 Running
 -------